cytoscape/cytoscape-manual/docs/Styles.md

 some default values.

-1.  **Load a sample network:** From the main menu, select **File → Import → Network → File...**, and select `sampleData/galFiltered.sif`.
+1.  **Load a sample network:** From the main menu, select **File → Import → Network from File...**, and select `sampleData/galFiltered.sif`.

 2.  **Create some node/edge statistics:** The **Network Analyzer**